 Transformational Power of a Single Platform

-By Pedro Sttau, CIO, and iCar Asia Limited
+By Pedro Sttau, Group CIO, iCar Asia Limited

 To us, a Single Platform is technically a centralized platform, and operationally a set of principles we use to scale our business.